batool-mofeed/Custom-Calendar/README.md

 ### `MainActivity`

-This is the main activity that hosts the calendar.
+This is the main activity that holds the calendar.
 It initializes the calendar view, handles navigation between months, and defines off-days (holidays) for demonstration purposes.

 ### `CalendarAdapter`